 What is Yoga Alliance

-That brings us to better defining what exactly Yoga Alliance is.
-Yoga Alliance was founded in 1999 to better regulate the yoga industry, to put it in layman's terms.
 With the formation of the Yoga Alliance, the members and staff of the alliance created standards, rules, and a paid membership database for registered yoga schools and registered yoga teachers to join.

-Part of their standards means better defining what a yoga teacher training should consist of and thus what a yoga teacher should theoretically know upon completion of YTT.
-Yoga Alliance has decided that a certain number of learning hours should be spent studying certain subjects or topics during teacher training for graduates to be effective and knowledgeable yoga teachers.
-This includes topics such as: yoga history, yoga philosophy, yoga anatomy, pranayama and teaching skills.
-YA Standards are ever-evolving, see below for the most current Yoga Alliance standards.
+Yoga Alliance has deemed that a certain number of learning hours should be spent studying certain subjects or topics during teacher training for graduates to be effective and knowledgeable yoga teachers.

-The idea behind YA is to ensure that curriculum standards are being standardized worldwide for yoga teachers and yoga schools, so to speak.
 A yoga teacher who has completed a YTT at a RYS in India should then theoretically have a similar in-depth understanding of the same core topics and concepts as a yoga teacher who has completed a YTT in the USA at a RYS.

 Yoga Alliance also requires RYT’s to uphold their code of conduct and be committed to continuing education.
 These are known as CE or ‘continuing education' credits.
 RYT's must complete 75 hours of CE credits after initial registration with Yoga Alliance.